rfshelley/Documentation/ref-docs/event-ref.rst

     ``String getDisplayName()``

 **Returns:**
-    `String`_ - The user-friendly name of the source of this event.
+    `String`_ - The user-friendly name of the source of this Event.
 Typically the user-assigned device label.

 **Example:**